dmcginley/project2-chart-my-data/README.md

  - Dark theme with lighter chart and chart elements.

-- Buttons kept lighter than background.
+- Buttons kept lighter than the background.

-- Correct contrast between colors for dark theme.
+- Correct contrast between colors for the dark theme.

 <p>&nbsp;</p>